New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Constructing Lie Superalgebras from Lie Algebras Using Semisimplification

 Finally, we have two $\sll$-triples associated to $e_1$ and $e_2$.

-Notice how all the Chevalley generators are present in this decomposition and that each subspace is $Q$-homogeneous.
+Notice how all the Chevalley generators are present in this decomposition and that each subspace is $Q$-graded.
 This concludes the example.

-Now, we shall fix such a decomposition of $\g(A)$ into indecomposables as in Lemma \ref{bas}.
-Each Chevalley generator $e_i, f_i$ lies in a copy of $J_1$, $J_2$, or $J_3$; in the semisimplification, the image of each of these indecomposables will be an $L_1$ or $L_2$ or $0$.
-Notice that those that do not lie in $J_3$ contain precisely one generator; therefore, we shall refer to the basis vector associated to each of these (in the language of \S\ref{explicit} and Proposition \ref{strucconsts}) as the image of the corresponding generator.
+Now, we will fix such a decomposition of $\g(A)^{(1)}$ into indecomposables as in Lemma \ref{bas}.
+Each Chevalley generator $e_i, f_i$ for $1 \leq i \leq n$ lies in a unique copy of $J_1$, $J_2$, or $J_3$; in the semisimplification, the image of each of these indecomposables will be an $L_1$ or $L_2$ or $0$.
+Therefore, we will refer to the basis vector associated to each of these copies of $L_1$ and $L_2$ as the image of the corresponding generator (in the language of \S\ref{explicit} and Proposition \ref{strucconsts}).

-Let $\ov{\g(A)}^{gen}$ denote the subquotient of $\ov{\g(A)}$ generated by the images of the generators, modulo the additional relation that $[x, [x,x]] = 0$ for all odd $x$ (recall that this is not automatic in characteristic $3$).
-We note that when $[x, [x,x]]$ is nonzero, it is never in the Cartan subalgebra because it is odd.
+Let $\ov{\g(A)^{(1)}}^{gen}$ denote the subquotient of $\ov{\g(A)^{(1)}}$ generated by the images of the generators, modulo the additional relation that $[x, [x,x]] = 0$ for all odd $x$ (recall that this is not automatic in characteristic $3$).
+We note that when $[x, [x,x]]$ is nonzero, it is purely odd.
+This will be important later when considering Cartan subalgebras.